 Central to the forefront of Central Africa’s beauty entrant is Zuri, a beauty brand that has not only captured the African market, but is also making waves across Europe, Asia, and America.
 “After returning to the DRC, I found that many women in the DRC struggled with acquiring wigs for themselves, so I opted to build something that closed that gap,” Gisèla Van Houcke, founder and CEO of Zuri, says to BeautyMatter.
 “We would import high-quality wigs from China, and sell them across the country,” Houcke continues.
 Now, Zuri not only imports wigs, but is actively involved in the production of the products, focusing on customizable and personalized installations that are based on customer demands.

 As the brand founded in 2016 pivots, it has not only built a reputation of selling wigs across multiple chain stores in the DRC, but is also known for its high-quality, luxurious beauty products made from natural African ingredients, such as shea butter, baobab oil, and marula oil.
 “These ingredients used in production are long valued for their nourishing properties, and are at the heart of Zuri’s product line, which includes skincare, haircare, and cosmetics,” Houcke says.
 “What truly sets us apart in the competitive beauty market is our holistic approach to building a global brand,” she adds.
 Rather than relying solely on product sales, Zuri has created multiple revenue streams that have helped the brand raise millions in funding and expand rapidly.
 One of the key drivers of this financial success is the brand’s Hairbar franchise model, an innovative concept that has allowed Zuri to scale its operations while empowering local entrepreneurs.
 Each Zuri Hairbar offers a combination of haircare services and product sales, creating a community hub where customers can experience the brand firsthand.
-So far, this has helped the company to generate more than $500,000 per year.
+So far, Zuri's franchises have helped the company to generate more than $500,000 per year.

-The Hairbar franchise model is particularly effective because it taps into the local beauty culture in various regions, while maintaining the Zuri brand’s global standards.
+The Hairbar franchise model, amongst many of its franchises, is particularly effective because it taps into the local beauty culture in various regions, while maintaining the Zuri brand’s global standards.
 By decentralizing its operations and allowing local business owners to run Hairbars under the Zuri banner, the brand has been able to grow its presence in a sustainable and scalable way, while also supporting the local communities.
 The Hairbars not only generate revenue through the services they offer, but they also serve as retail outlets for Zuri’s product line, driving sales and boosting brand visibility.
 “We found that a number of our hair clients constantly sought wig-care products as they’re limited in the market, so we thought to formulate ours and distribute across our chain of Hairbar franchises,” she says.
 This model has been particularly successful in major African cities and has recently expanded into international markets, where the concept is being embraced by beauty entrepreneurs looking for a turnkey business solution backed by a trusted, global brand.
 Zuri operates 9 Hairbars across Central Africa, including locations in the DRC, Uganda, and Rwanda.
 In the DRC, Hairbars were opened in Kinshasa, Goma, Lubumbashi, and Kolwezi, driven by growing customer demand.
 Additionally, its e-commerce platform serves Belgium, France, and much of Europe and the US, providing access to customers beyond Africa.

 Zuri’s financial strategy goes beyond traditional retail and franchising.
 The brand has successfully leveraged digital platforms to engage with a global audience, building a community of loyal customers and brand advocates across continents.
 Through social media, Zuri connects with consumers by sharing educational content on African beauty rituals, the benefits of its natural ingredients, and the brand’s commitment to ethical practices.
 This engagement has resonated with international consumers who are increasingly seeking out beauty brands that prioritize sustainability and transparency.